rodrigozarate/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

     Directory: 0x04-more_functions_nested_loops
     File: 6-print_line.c

-7. I feel like I am diagonally parked in a parallel universe mandatory
+### 7. I feel like I am diagonally parked in a parallel universe

 Write a function that draws a diagonal line on the terminal.